Triangular Prism Equations and Categorification: Abstract

 \section{Abstract}

-We introduce the triangular prism equations for fusion categories, which turn out to be equivalent to the pentagon equations in the spherical case (up to a change of basis), but provide insight to manage the complexity by localization.
-We also prove a conjecture of Z. Wang about the second Frobenius-Schur indicator on pivotal fusion categories.
-As applications, we provide new categorification criteria and complete the classification of the unitary simple integral fusion categories of Frobenius type up to rank 8 and FPdim 4080.
+We introduce the triangular prism equations (TPE) for fusion categories, obtained by evaluating triangular prisms in terms of tetrahedra.
+Using an oriented graphical calculus, we show that the geometric symmetries of the regular tetrahedron are preserved.
+In the spherical case, we prove that the TPE are equivalent to the pentagon equations after a suitable change of basis.
+These equations provide new insight for managing complexity via localization.
+As a consequence, and using the Fuchs-Runkel-Schweigert theorem on the second Frobenius-Schur indicator, we obtain new categorification criteria.
+As an application, we solve all remaining open cases to complete the classification of unitary 1-Frobenius simple integral fusion categories up to rank~8 and up to Frobenius-Perron dimension~20000.